 - Tier 3 – Applicants without a high school or GED diploma fall into this category that’s actually considered as not-existing any longer

-So there are almost no Tier 3 candidates anymore and if you don’t hold a GED and still want to join the armed forces, you should really earn your GED diploma first.
-Onsego can help you with earning your GED diploma with video lessons, practice tests, and a lot more.
+So there are almost no Tier 3 candidates anymore, and if you don’t hold a GED and still want to join the armed forces, you should really earn your GED diploma first by acquiring online GED prep classes from Onsego.

 To be successful on the GED test (actually four separate, modular sub-exams), good preparation is essential, and once you’ve earned your GED, you have a far better chance of getting admitted into the U.S. armed forces.